Alexander73-GD/fuck-brain/README.md

 I was tricked into learning brainfuck.
 Here are the results until now:

-NANDlogic: template to make logic gates based on the NAND showed in logic.txt.
+NANDlogic (my best work): template to make logic gates based on the NAND showed in logic.txt.

 bNORa.txt: Little program to do a personal thing, not about the NOR logic gate.